Employees are legally entitled to representation throughout the grievance process.

 Timeline for filing

-In most districts, the grievance timeline is quite short.
-Typically a grievance must be submitted within 10 or 15 calendar or business days from the date the employee first knew or should have known of the problem about which the grievance is being filed.
+In most districts, the grievance timelines are quite short.
+Typically, a grievance must be submitted within 10 or 15 calendar or business days from the date the employee first knew or should have known of the problem about which the grievance is being filed.
 Verbal notice of an action, such as a reassignment or pay cut, is often sufficient to trigger a grievance timeline.

-Along with timeline information, the grievance process for the district should also be outlined in detail in that district’s local grievance policy.
+- The grievance process should also be outlined in detail in that district’s local grievance policy.
 Grievance policies commonly require employees to submit grievances in writing to a certain administrator within the specified timeline using a form provided by the district.
+The form will usually ask for the grievant’s contact information, a description of what occurred or what the complaint is about, the names of anyone else involved, the dates that things occurred, and what remedy or resolution the grievant is asking to receive.

-Most district policies provide for a three-level grievance process after a grievance is submitted:
+Most district policies provide for a three-level grievance process after a grievance form is submitted:

-The first level is a conference with the employee’s principal or immediate supervisor at which the employee or representative presents the grievance.
-The policy will also generally state a specific timeline for the supervisor to respond.
-If there is no response within that timeline, or if the employee is not satisfied with the response, he may then appeal to level two of the process.
+- The first level is a conference with the employee’s principal or immediate supervisor at which the employee or representative presents the grievance.
+The policy will also generally state a deadline for the supervisor to respond.
+If there is no response by the deadline, or if the employee is not satisfied with the response, the employee may then appeal to level two of the process by submitting a form and the documentation submitted at level one to the person or department designated in the policy.

-The second level is usually a conference with the superintendent or the superintendent’s designee.
-Again, if there is no response within the specified timeline, or if the employee is not satisfied with the response, he may appeal to level three of the process.
+- The second level is usually a conference with the superintendent or someone designated by the superintendent who again hears the grievance.
+Again, if there is no response within the specified timeline, or if the employee is not satisfied with the response, the employee may appeal to level three of the process by again submitting a form and the proper documentation to the person or department designated in the policy.

-The only legal requirement is that someone with the authority to remedy the situation “stop, look and listen” or, actually listen and pay attention to the complaint.
-There is no actual legal requirement that there even be a response; however, many local district policies do require a response at each level.
+The Texas Constitution and the Texas Government Code provide only that an employee has the right to “present” the grievance.
+The only legal requirement is that someone with the authority to remedy the situation “stop, look, and listen” or, actually listen and pay attention to the complaint presentation.
+There is no legal requirement for a response; however, many local district policies do require a response at each level.

 Again, the process outlined above is common but not necessarily applicable in all districts.
 Employees should carefully review their district’s grievance policy each school year to find specific information about the process and to see if any changes have been made since the previous school year.